 Domains, like most products with charm pricing, have been statistically proven to sell much faster.
 I know this may sound crazy, but it works!

-By following the eight domain name sales tips that I have outlined above, you will vastly increase the odds of your domains selling.
+By following the eight domain name sales tips that I have outlined above, you will vastly increase the odds of selling a domain.
 I wish you much luck and success in doing so, and please let me and the fellow readers know in the comments what strategies are working best for you.

 P.S.
 Want to see what’s selling right now?
-Check out the Flippa domain listings.
+Check out the Flippa domain sales.